-As the calendar turns from July to August, preparation for the September LSAT starts to heat up.
-For many of our students, August finds them moving beyond the halfway point in their respective courses and coming down the home stretch.
-Yet all of a sudden, the dog days of August start to feel more like the Dog Days of Abstraction on the Logical Reasoning section.
-Method, Flaw, Parallel, Principle…the list of abstract question stems seems neverending.
+When you start to move beyond the halfway point of your studies and come into the home stretch of prep, its common to feel like you’re in the dog days of the LSAT.
+That Logical Reasoning section starts to weigh down the latter portion of your efforts.
+Method, Flaw, Parallel, Principle…the list of abstract question stems seems never-ending.
 Gone are the days of specificity and precision, only to be replaced by the vague wording and abstraction of these new question types.

 This year, I have found one of these abstract question stems popping up repeatedly in students’ questions: Method of Reasoning-Argument Part.
 In these, the question stem cites a specific statement from the stimulus and asks you to find the answer choice that correctly describes the role that statement plays in the argument above.